joaogouveia89/Random-User/README.md

 - [ ] Offline detector
 - [ ] A sticky letter list for easier navigation through the contact list.
 - [ ] Make a search field on list
+- [ ] Filter Contact list by one or more user attributes
+- [ ] Add long click behaviour to each item of contact list and show the delete option for multiple contacts
+- [ ] Add a field to user details screen with the distance from the phone user and the detailed user(GPS permission required)

 ## Technical features